Beryl-Jingxin/PyExoCross/docs/source/basicinfo.md

 `ChunkSize`: The program splits each transitions file to many chunks when reading and calculating. `ChunkSize` is the size of each chunk.

+`RunMode`: Choose to run the program in CPU or GPU mode.

+**Note: macOS MPS GPU cannot use GPU mode because it only uses float32 which lacks precision, so please use Nvidia GPU (CUDA) or use macOS CPU mode instead.**

+`GPUBatchLines`: The number of lines to process in each batch on the GPU.
+Default value is 8192.

+`GPUBatchGrid`: The number of grids to process in each batch on the GPU.
+Default value is 256.

 **Note**

 Some suggestions on setting the number of `NCPUtrans` and `NCPUfiles`.